Below are the 27 page ranking factors you need to pay the closest attention to for on-page SEO in 2022.

 - Mobile responsive: Ensure your site is optimised for mobile devices.

-- Keyword at the start of your title tag: Get your keyword into your headline, preferably towards the start.
+- Keyword at the start of your title tag: Get your target keyword into your headline, preferably towards the start.

 I’ve put together a free on-page SEO checklist for you to download.